Be aware that some spoilers will be unmarked. Read ahead at your own risk of being spoiled.

 Super Shenron (超神龍, Sūpā Shenron)

-The dragon summoned by the Super Dragon Balls.
-He is stated to be far more powerful than Shenron and Porunga.
-He is so large, to the point where he dwarfs galaxies.
+The Dragon summoned by the Super Dragon Balls, and far more powerful than Shenron and Porunga.
+He is so large that he dwarfs galaxies.

 - Always a Bigger Fish: